How Does Botox Treatment Work?

 - BOTOX for head, neck, and facial muscle spasms/dystonia

 - BOTOX for torticollis

 Reimbursement assistance for those who are uninsured or otherwise unable to afford BOTOX can be found here (http://www.botoxpatientassistance.com).
 Or call 1-800-44-BOTOX, option 6.
 The form you will be required to complete can be downloaded here.

 - Botox for Chronic Cough

-- There are FOUR Different Types of Botox Available in the Market
+- There are FIVE Different Types of Botox Available in the Market

 - Fake Botox Being Sold to US Physicians: FDA Sends Warning

 - Vocal Cord Botox Injections to Treat Asthma???

 - NYT: Can botox stop essential tremor (hand, face, etc)?